MrPrimate/tokenizer/readme.md

 # VTTA Tokenizer

+This is a temporary fork to maintain compatibility with Foundry v0.7.5 till Sebastian returns from absence.

 ![](https://img.shields.io/badge/Foundry-v0.4.0-informational)

 Your players identify with their characters and a token represents their character - it should look awesome.
 Tokenizer is there to help.